joyent/triton-kbmapi/docs/index.md

   +---------+
 ```

-While there is an `expired` state, a given recovery configuration can only reach such state only when another one has been activated.
-There's no other value in keeping around an "expired" recovery configuration than allowing operators to reuse the same configuration several times w/o having to remove previous records due to the requirement for UUID uniqueness and the way it's generated through template hash.
+While there is an `expired` state, a given recovery configuration can only reach such state when another one has been activated.
+There's no value in keeping around an "expired" recovery configuration other than allowing operators to reuse the same configuration several times w/o having to remove previous records due to the requirement for UUID uniqueness and the way it's generated through template hash.
 This configuration needs to be re-staged to all the CNs again, exactly the same way as if it were a new one.

 Requirements:
 - We need to be able to recover from CNAPI being down either at the beginning or in the middle of a transition.
 - We need to be able to recover from KBMAPI going down in the middle of a transition.
-- We need to be able to provide information regarding a transition not only to the client which initiated the process with an HTTP request, but to any other client instance, due to eventual console sessions abruptly finished or just for convenience.
+- We need to be able to provide information regarding a transition not only to the client which initiated the process with an HTTP request, but to any other client instance, due to console sessions finishing abruptly or just for convenience.
 - We need to be able to _"undo"_ transitions.
-It's to say, _"unstage"_ a work in progress `staging` process or _"deactivate"_ a work in progress `activation` process.
+It's to say, cancel and revert `staging` or `activation` processes in progress.
 - We agree that it's OK to begin these _"undo"_ processes when the process we're trying to rollback has reached an acceptable level of progress.
 For example, if we want to deactivate a recovery configuration whose activation is in progress, taking batches of 10 CNs at time, and we have already processed 20 CNs and are in the middle of the process of the next 10, it'll be OK to wait until the activation of those 10 CNs has been completed before we stop the activation of any more CNs and begin the deactivation of the 30 CNs we are already done with.
 - We may have more than one KBMAPI instance (HA-Ready) and each one of these instances may receive requests to report either progress on the transition or current list of CNs with one or other recovery configuration active.

 With all these requirements, we need to have a **persistent cache** which can be accessed not only by the process currently orchestrating the transition between two possible recovery configuration state, but by any other process or instance trying to provide information regarding such process or the consequences of it.
 We need to have a process which will orchestrate the transition, updating this persistent cache with progress as needed.
-This process will also **lock** the transition so there isn't any other attempt to run it from more than one process at time.
+This process will also **lock** the transition so there cannot be another attempt to run it from more than one process at time.

 This persistent cache will store, for each transition, the following information:
 - The recovery configuration this transition belongs to.
-- List of CNs/PIV Tokens to take part into the transition process (probably will be just the CNs using EDAR which are running at the moment the transition has been started)
+- List of CNs/PIV Tokens to take part in the transition process (probably will be just the CNs using EDAR which are running at the moment the transition has been started)
 - List of CNs where the transition has been completed and, in case of failure, as much information as possible regarding such failures.
 - List of `taskid` for each CN where the transition is in progress.
 These will match with `taskid` for cn-agent into each CN which can be accessed through CNAPI using either `GET /tasks/:task_id` or `GET /tasks/:task_id/wait`.
 - An indicator of wether or not the transition has been aborted.
-- An indicator of whether or not the transition is running (possibly the unique identifier of the process orchestrating the transtion)
+- An indicator of whether or not the transition is running (possibly the unique identifier of the process orchestrating the transition)

 KBMAPI should provide:
-- A process to orchestrate (run) the transtions (possibly backed up by a transient SMF service, which will come up handy in case of process exiting)
+- A process to orchestrate (run) the transitions (possibly backed up by a transient SMF service, which will come up handy in case of process exiting)
 - An end-point to watch transitions progress.